grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

       create: false
     ```

-    This config will deploy Grafana Agent as a `StatefulSet` using the built in [clustering](https://grafana.com/docs/agent/latest/flow/concepts/clustering/) functionality to allow distributing scrapes across all Agent Pods.
+    This configuration will deploy Grafana Agent as a `StatefulSet` using the built-in [clustering](https://grafana.com/docs/agent/latest/flow/concepts/clustering/) functionality to allow distributing scrapes across all Agent Pods.

     This is not the only deployment mode possible.
 For example, you may desire a `DaemonSet` if collecting host level logs or metrics.
 See [the Agent deployment guide](https://grafana.com/docs/agent/latest/flow/setup/deploy-agent/) for more details about different topologies.